 The overall aim of the MSP is to contribute to the democratic transition in the participating countries.
-It also aims at building capacity within organisations by enabling employees to take part in diploma or other courses.
+It also aims at building capacity within organisations by enabling employees to take part in short courses in various fields of study.

 Scholarships are available for short courses with a duration between two and twelve weeks.